 The best thing you can do is to pick one small thing in a room and then one more.
 Clear the clutter off so you can clean underneath.
 Clear the counter so you can wipe it off, you get the idea.
 Everything helps!

 A trick to clear clutter fast before cleaning

-If I want to go even faster, I’ll put everything in a big basket on the couch, and later put those things in their “homes”.
+If I want to clean up a floor super fast so I can sweep or tidy, I’ll put everything in a big basket on the couch, and later put those things in their “homes”.
 Just the absence of clutter everywhere (even if I know it’s all in that bin over there) feels so peaceful.

 Cleaning habits of people who have clean homes

 When my mom came, I noticed a few things she did differently than me each day that kept my house clean and clutter free.
 These are the things I’m going to share with you in a cheat sheet so that you can do a little each day.
 They include: